The Palm Beach Story

 The Palm Beach Story is a 1942 American screwball comedy film written and directed by Preston Sturges, and starring Claudette Colbert, Joel McCrea, Mary Astor and Rudy Vallée.
 Victor Young contributed the musical score, including a fast-paced variation of the William Tell Overture for the opening scenes.
-Typical of a Sturges film, the pacing and dialogue of The Palm Beach Story are very fast.
+Typical of a Sturges production, the pacing and dialogue of The Palm Beach Story are very fast.
 The film was distributed by Paramount Pictures.

-Plot
+Plot summary

 Inventor Tom Jeffers and his wife Gerry are struggling financially.
 Married for five years, the couple is still waiting for Tom's success.
 Eager to experience the finer things in life, Gerry decides that they both would be better off if they split.
 One day, she meets the "Wienie King", an elderly sausage magnate being shown around her Park Avenue apartment with his wife by a building manager anxious to rent it out from beneath his delinquent tenants.
 Sympathetic to her plight—and taken by her youth and charm—the man gives her $700, which is enough to pay their rent and their most urgent bills, buy a new dress, take Tom to an expensive dinner, and still leave $14 in change for Tom.
 She ultimately announces that she is leaving him.

 Returning home from their dinner, Gerry gives in to Tom's advances, and they sleep together.
-The next morning, she awakens early, packs a bag, and rushes to Pennsylvania Station.
+The next morning, she awakens early and packs a bag.
+Tom awakens and chases after her, grabbing her suitcase, which opens and spills everything.
+She jumps in a taxi and rushes to Pennsylvania Station.
 Bound for Palm Beach, Florida, her plan is to obtain a divorce, meet and marry a wealthy man who can both give her what she craves and also help Tom.

 Penniless and repeatedly escaping from Tom's clutches, she uses her feminine wiles to convince the well-to-do Ale and Quail Club, a men's hunting club, to buy her a ticket on their private car.
-When the Club members prove too rowdy and repeatedly fire off hunting rifles out the windows, nearly killing their bartender, Gerry flees to the upper berth of a Pullman car, in the process meeting the eccentric John D. Hackensacker III, who falls for her.
+When the Club members prove too rowdy and repeatedly fire off hunting rifles out the windows, nearly killing their bartender, Gerry flees in men's borrowed pajamas to the upper berth of a Pullman car, and meets the eccentric John D. Hackensacker III, who falls for her.